hardbyte/python-can/doc/interfaces/virtual.rst

 +----------------------------------------------------+-----------------------------------------------------------------------+-----------+-------------+-------------+--------------------+---------------------------------------------+---------------------------------------------------------------------+

 .. [#f1]
-    As the only option in this list, this implements interoperability with other languages out of the box.
-For the others (expect the first intra-process one), other programs written in potentially different languages could probably effortlessly interface with the bus once they mimic the serialization format.
+    The only option in this list that implements interoperability with other languages out of the box.
+For the others (except the first intra-process one), other programs written in potentially different languages could effortlessly interface with the bus once they mimic the serialization format.
 The last one, however, has already implemented the entire bus functionality in  *C++* and *Rust*, besides the Python variant.